cs3110/textbook/BUILDING.md

   ```
   The assignment statements will reduce the amount of output you see when
   building the textbook.
 But if your `~/.ocamlinit` does not already
-  `#use "topfind"`, there's no need to add it or the statements.
+  `#use "topfind"`, or if you don't have such a file, there's no need to add it or the statements.

 # How to Build the Textbook